violethaze74/ugene/README.md

           `OPENCL_INC_PATH=/path_where_open_cl_installed`
 4. cd ./src and open ugene_globals.pri, find and set variable `UGENE_OPENCL_DETECTED = 1`

+### Global notes:
-> Notes: UGENE_CELL flag in ugene_globals should be uncommented when building on Cell BE platform
+ 1) UGENE_CELL flag in ugene_globals should be uncommented when building on Cell BE platform
+ 2) UGENE will be built for x86_64 arch by default, add CONFIG+=x86 to the qmake command to build 32-bit version of UGENE.
+    E.g. for Windows:
+    `qmake -r -tp vc CONFIG+=x86 ugene.pro`
+    > ATTENTION: 32-bit version isn't supported since UGENE v.
+34.0, the behavior is unpredictable!